ibm-cloud-docs/containers/cs_versions.md

 **Unsupported versions**: If you are running clusters on a Kubernetes version that is not supported, review potential impacts for updates below and then immediately [update the cluster](cs_cluster_update.html#update) to continue receiving important security updates and support.
 Unsupported clusters cannot add or reload existing worker nodes.

 If you wait until your cluster is three or more minor versions behind a supported version, you must force the update, which might cause unexpected results or failure.
-For example, if your cluster runs Kubernetes version 1.9 or earlier, when you update the master to 1.12 or later, most pods fail by entering a state such as `MatchNodeSelector`, `CrashLoopBackOff` or `ContainerCreating` until you update the worker nodes to the same version.<br><br>After you update the cluster to a supported version, your cluster can resume normal operations and continue receiving support.
+For example, if your cluster runs Kubernetes version 1.9 or earlier, when you update the master directly to 1.12 or later, most pods fail by entering a state such as `MatchNodeSelector`, `CrashLoopBackOff` or `ContainerCreating` until you update the worker nodes to the same version.
+To avoid this issue, update the cluster to a supported version less than three ahead of the current version, such as 1.9 to 1.11 and then update to 1.12.<br><br>After you update the cluster to a supported version, your cluster can resume normal operations and continue receiving support.
 {: important}

 </br>